dslaborg/frequency-pretraining/README.md

 All configuration files must be placed within the `config` directory.
-The configuration files are organized in a hierarchical structure, where the base configuration is defined in `config/base_config.yaml`, the experiment-specific configurations are defined in `config/exp001/fpt_config.yaml`, and the sub-experiment-specific configurations are defined in `config/exp001/exp001a.yaml`, etc.
+The configuration files are organized in a hierarchical structure, where the base configuration is defined in `config/base_config.yaml`, the experiment-specific configurations are defined in the experiment folders (e.g.
+`config/exp001/fpt_config.yaml` for exp001), and the
+sub-experiment-specific configurations are defined in the folders of the sub-experiments (e.g.
+`config/exp001/exp001a.yaml` for exp001a).
 Configuration files that are lower in the hierarchy can overwrite parameters defined in higher-level configuration files.
 All configurations can be overwritten using command line arguments when running a script.